solarsoft0/website/docs/docs/getting_started/voice.md

 ngrok http 3000
 ```

-Now you can use Ngrok's URL as the Webhook of for your Fonoster `Number.`
+Now you can use Ngrok's URL as the Webhook for your Fonoster `Number.`